[Learn Korean I38] -ㄴ/는다면, -아/어야겠다, -나 보다

 Now, let’s read the sentence together!

-Please, read it with a sad feeling.
-Let’s try the next quiz!
+Please read it with sadness.
+Let’s try the following quiz!

 I have to fix my company computer as soon as possible.